 The mere registration of a vessel in the UK will not cause the income from operation of the vessel to become subject to UK tax.
-As indicated in question 7, a company is subject to UK corporation tax if it is a UK tax resident or if it is non-resident but carries on a trade through a UK permanent establishment.
+A company is subject to UK corporation tax if it is a UK tax resident or if it is nonresident but carries on a trade through a UK permanent establishment.
 A ship is not treated as a permanent establishment for this purpose.

 The current rate of UK corporation tax payable on taxable profits is 19 per cent.
-It is proposed that this rate will decrease to 17 per cent from 1 April 2020.